arunpraba/reactjs.org/src/content/reference/react/Component.md

 ### `componentDidCatch(error, info)` {/*componentdidcatch*/}

 If you define `componentDidCatch`, React will call it when some child component (including distant children) throws an error during rendering.
-This lets you log that error to an error reporting service in production.
+This enables you log that error to an error reporting service in production.

-Typically, it is used together with [`static getDerivedStateFromError`](#static-getderivedstatefromerror) which lets you update state in response to an error and display an error message to the user.
+Typically, it is used together with [`static getDerivedStateFromError`](#static-getderivedstatefromerror) which enables you update state in response to an error and display an error message to the user.
 A component with these methods is called an *error boundary.*

 [See an example.](#catching-rendering-errors-with-an-error-boundary)